 People sometimes confuse a chalazion with a stye due to similarities in appearance.
 Although people sometimes use the two terms interchangeably, they refer to different types of lesions that appear around the eye.

-A chalazion results from a blocked oil gland, whereas a stye indicates an infected oil gland or hair follicle.
+A chalazion results from a blocked oil gland, whereas a stye, or hodeolum, indicates an infected oil gland or hair follicle.

 The most noticeable difference between a chalazion and a stye is that a chalazion tends to be painless.
 A stye usually hurts and may cause the eye to feel sore and scratchy.
 Other symptoms of a stye can include: